kimai/kimai/README.md

 ## Introduction

 This is the _reloaded_ version of the open source timetracker Kimai.
-The new version is built from scratch and doesn't share any source code with its [predecessor](http://www.kimai.org), but it adapts the same ideas of time-tracking and the development team!
+It is built from scratch and doesn't share any source code with its [predecessor](http://www.kimai.org).
+But it adapts the same ideas and a clean & simple UI for your time-tracking experience.

-By now its in an pre-stable development phase, it is usable and has most advanced features from Kimai 1, you can even [import your timesheets](var/docs/migration_v1.md) and start testing and using it today.
+By now it is in an pre-stable development phase, usable and with most advanced features from Kimai 1, you can even [import your data](var/docs/migration_v1.md) and start testing and using it today.

-Kimai is a [multi-language application](var/docs/translations.md) and already translated to: English, German, Italian, French, Spanish, Russian, Arabic, Hungarian and Portuguese.
+Kimai is a [multi-language application](var/docs/translations.md) and already translated to english, german, italian, french, spanish, russian, arabic, hungarian and portuguese.

 ### Requirements